shanerbo/AutoCheckOut/README.md

 TODO: For hype product, it requires CAPTCHA.
 As my investigation, once you pass a CAPTCHA, it will generates a cookie so that you will not need to pass CAPTCHA.

-# Use it on your own risk.
+# Use it at your own risk.